LOI in Europe 2017

 Date Posted: 20 Jun 2017 at 2:53pm

-pre Madonna wrote:
+Originally posted by pre Madonna pre Madonna wrote:

-AnCearrbhach wrote:
+Originally posted by AnCearrbhach AnCearrbhach wrote:

-pre Madonna wrote:
+Originally posted by pre Madonna pre Madonna wrote:

 Joys of being away, can look at it with a bit more perspective!
 If I had to predict now I would go with City getting passed Levadia comfortable enough before a narrow defeat to Larnaca.
 Maguire will score in both ties before heading off to sunny Preston.
-I think Derry and Dundalk will both exit quietly and Shams will narrowly go out to St Jarnan( as they are referred to by Eir Sports, how hard is it to copy a name from a screen?). |

-To be fair PM you said we'd take a beating from Hacken last year too For the others I'd agree with you except I think Shams will go through and Dawk will have some hope before ending in another valiant loser LOI situation.
+To be fair PM you said we'd take a beating from Hacken last year too Wink For the others I'd agree with you except I think Shams will go through and Dawk will have some hope before ending in another valiant loser LOI situation.
 Derry to take a hammering sadly I think.

-------------- AithnÃonn ciaróg ciaróg eile.
+Aithníonn ciaróg ciaróg eile.

 Posted By: Pablo Escobar